MC’s PLOTXY - A scientific plotting and post-processing program

 Hz

-Note that the correspondences on the last row are used for horizontal-axis variables only
+Note that the unit “s” for variables starting with “t” is used for horizontal-axis variables only

 In section Loading a file and doing first things it was said that loading files can be done either using the Load… button, or dragging files on the Data Selection window.
 Here I supply some more details.